-(b) Significant transactions with related parties
+- (b) Significant transactions with related parties - (i) Purchases and accounts payable

-Viewsil Technology Limited (VST)

-(i) Purchases and accounts payable

-Purchases of raw materials and components from VST were \$576 thousand for the year ended December 31, 2016 and the purchases had not been paid as of December 31, 2016.
+Purchases of raw materials and components from VST were \$576 thousand and \$522 thousand for the years ended December 31, 2016 and 2017, respectively.
+As of December 31, 2016 and 2017, the related payables resulting from the aforementioned transaction were \$576 thousand and nil, respectively.
 The purchase prices and payment terms to related parties were incomparable to that from third parties due to no similar transaction.